Communication failures generally result in delays and rework. Unfortunately, they can also put lives at risk.

 The industry is in the midst of a major disruption of its current processes and norms.
 As you can see from the above examples, software improves upon the speed and accuracy of every document construction has used in the past.
 However, many of the digital solutions currently available only handle one particular communication roadblock.

-Construction's digital future will be a single system that streamlines all of communication onto one platform: support for your plans, site maps, change orders, RFIs, and more in a single interface stored securely on cloud servers.
+Construction's digital future will be a single system that streamlines all communication onto one platform: support for your plans, site maps, change orders, RFIs, and more in a single interface stored securely on cloud servers.

 Discover a more intuitive way to collaborate with stakeholders: digital mapping

 Skip the hours spent searching for files and squinting at spreadsheets.

-See how Unearth can transform project communication with OnePlace for Capital Construction.
+See how Unearth can transform project communication with OnePlace for Civil Construction.

 Use satellite imagery as a base layer before pinning plans to their real-world locations, geo-locating thousands of photos, and viewing the status of field work - inspections or permitting, for instance - in real-time.
 For even more context, geo-reference your 360photos, BIM models, and drone imagery.